Best Cheap Health Insurance in Rhode Island (2026)

 Blue Cross Blue Shield (BCBS) is the best medical insurance company in Rhode Island.

-This company has a perfect 5-out-of-5 star rating from HealthCare.gov.
-That means BCBS customers are happy with the quality of their healthcare and how easy it is to schedule doctor visits.
+The company has a 4-out-of-5 star rating from HealthSource RI.
+This means that BCBS customers are happy with the quality of their health care and how easy it is to schedule doctor visits.
 Blue Cross Blue Shield also gets significantly fewer complaints than an average company its size.

 Find Cheap Health Insurance Quotes in Rhode Island